BLCM/cabinetsorter/README.md

 - README/Mod Description parsing could probably use some tweaking, but will have to do that carefully, of course.
 - Proper logging
-- Figure out what to do about links with ampersands in the title
-  - Use absolute links, or:
-  - Convert the page title to use "and"

 License
 -------